upthewaterspout/jpf-gradle/README.md

 from within a gradle project, without having to install JPF our configure a jpf.properties with your projects classpath.

 ## Usage
-Add this this plugin in your gradle build using the [configuration](https://plugins.gradle.org/plugin/com.github.upthewaterspout.jpf) from plugins.gradle.org.
+Add this plugin in your gradle build using the [configuration](https://plugins.gradle.org/plugin/com.github.upthewaterspout.jpf) from plugins.gradle.org.

 By default this plugin will download JPF